 The Basic Classification is an update of the traditional classification framework developed by the Carnegie Commission on Higher Education in 1970 to support its research program.
-The Basic Classification was published for use in 1973 and subsequently updated in 1976, 1987, 1994, 2000, 2005 and 2010, and 2015.
+The Basic Classification was published for use in 1973, and subsequently updated in 1976, 1987, 1994, 2000, 2005 and 2010 and 2015.
 The 2005 edition involved some significant changes from the previous releases by dividing Associate's colleges into subcategories and using a multi-measure research index to classify doctorate-granting institutions.
 The 2010 update retained the same classification structure as the 2005 edition.
 In the 2015 update, the Associate's Categories were substantially redefined and the categories of the Research Doctoral Universities changed (but not the calculation methodology).
+Please see the Basic Classification Methodology for details regarding how this classification is calculated.